Maniseniler/Kick-Application/README.md

 4. **Structure Overview** - Helps new contributors navigate
 5. **Deployment Ready** - Includes production considerations
 6. **License Info** - MIT is developer-friendly

-To add screenshots:
-1. Take screenshots of your dashboard
-2. Upload to Imgur or GitHub issues
-3. Replace the placeholder URL

-Remember to:
-- Replace `yourusername` with your actual GitHub username
-- Update the disclaimer if needed
-- Add any additional features specific to your implementation

-This README presents your project professionally while maintaining security best practices.